Augmentation varieties and disk potentials I: Regularization

 \subsection{Orientations}

-Orientations of the moduli spaces in the case that the Legendrians resp.
-Lagrangians are equipped with relative spin structures are constructed by Ekholm-Etnyre-Sullivan \cite{ees:orient}, based on early work of Fukaya-Oh-Ohta-Ono \cite{fooo:part1}.
-See also Wehrheim-Woodward \cite{orient}.
-Recall that a {\em spin structure} on an oriented manifold $L$ of dimension $n \ge 3$ is an equivalence class of pairs consisting of a principal $\Spin(n)$-bundle $\Spin(L) \to L $ and an isomorphism
+Orientations of the moduli spaces where Legendrians resp.
+Lagrangians are equipped with relative spin structures have already been constructed by Ekholm-Etnyre-Sullivan \cite{ees:orient}, based on early work of Fukaya-Oh-Ohta-Ono \cite{fooo:part1}.
+We provide a brief outline of how to orient the moduli spaces of treed disks in our setup.

-of the associated vector bundle with the tangent bundle.
-A {\em relative spin structure} as defined by Fukaya-Oh-Ohta-Ono \cite{fooo:part1} is defined similarly, but allowing the transition maps for $TL$ to lift to a collection of transition maps taking values in $\Spin(n)$ that satisfy the cocycle condition up to the pull-back of a \v{C}ech two-chain on $M$ with values in $\Z_2$ as explained in Wehrheim-Woodward \cite{orient}.
-Spin structures are used to distinguish trivializations of the pull-back of the tangent bundle to any curve.
-Since $SO(n)$ is connected, the pull-back $\gamma^* TL$ of $TL$ to any curve $\gamma: S^1 \to L $ is trivializable in two non-homotopic ways for $n > 2$.
-The difference in trivializations gives rise to a loop $\eps: S^1 \to SO(n)$.
-Since $\Spin(n)$ is simply connected for $n \ge 3$, a spin structure gives in particular a choice of such trivialization up to homotopy.
-For $n = 2$ a spin structure gives a homotopy class of such trivializations after stabilization.

-In our study of fillings we will be particularly interested in spin structures on the boundary of a filling that extend over the interior.
-Let $L$ be a manifold with boundary.
-Any spin structure on $L$ induces a spin structure on the boundary $\partial L$ using the trivialization $TL_{\partial L} \cong T \partial L \oplus \R$.
-For example, consider the unit circle $\partial L = S^1$ in the unit disk $L = B^2$.
-On the one hand $S^1$ has a unique {\em trivial spin structure} corresponding to the unique trivialization of the tangent bundle.
-On the other hand, the unique spin structure on $B^2$ induces a {\em non-trivial spin structure} on the boundary $S^1$, since the two corresponding (stable) trivializations are related by a map $S^1 \to SO(2)$ which generates $\pi_1(SO(2))$.

 Orientations on the moduli spaces are constructed by the following deformation argument from Fukaya-Oh-Ohta-Ono \cite{fooo:part1}.
-Each tangent space at a regular element $u \in \M(L)$ is isomorphic to the kernel $\ti{D}_u$ of the linearized operator from \eqref{linop}:
+The tangent space at a regular element $u \in \M(L)$ is isomorphic to the kernel, $\ker \ti{D}_u$, of the linearized operator $\ti{D}_u$ from \eqref{linop}:

 The determinant line of $\ti{D}_u$ is denoted

 An orientation of $\M(L)$ is a non-zero element $o_u$ of the determinant line, modulo multiplication by a positive scalar.